Braybrook Regeneration Project

 Braybrook is growing and evolving as new jobs are brought to the inner west, and new residents choose to live in Braybrook as it is affordable and close to Sunshine and the city.
 Change is already noticeable in the streets of Braybrook, as older homes are being replaced and new infrastructure is delivered.

-The Victorian Planning Authority (VPA), in partnership with Department of Transport and Planning (DTP) and Homes Victoria, is working with Maribyrnong City Council to make sure the right support is put in place for the current and future Braybrook community.
+The Victorian Planning Authority (VPA), in partnership with Maribyrnong City Council and Homes Victoria are working to make sure the right support is put in place for the current and future Braybrook community.

 The Braybrook Regeneration Project is focused on planning for: